 Wish you could start over with your team in the New Year?
-Start fresh in 2023 by using these four steps.
+Start fresh this year by using these four steps.

-What if we could start over with our teams as well?
-What if we could take the old patterns of dysfunction, of gossip and infighting, or cliques and politics of 2022, and turn them into high-performing team behaviors in 2023?
-Toxic team behaviors destroy employee morale and engagement, stifles creativity, and stakes personal agendas above team or company goals.
+What if we could start over with our teams, as well?
+What if we could take the old patterns of dysfunction, gossip and infighting, cliques, and politics of last year and turn them into high-performing team behaviors this year?
+Toxic team behaviors destroy employee morale and engagement, stifle creativity, and put personal agendas above team or company goals.

 So, how do you reset with your team?
 Follow these four steps:

-You need to know what’s working and what’s not on your team before you do a full reset.
+Before you do a full reset, you need to know what’s working and what’s not on your team.
 Start your diagnosis by identifying the type of team you currently have.
-From our research, we know all teams can be categorized into one of the following four team types.
+From our research, we know all teams can be categorized into one of the following four types.

 As a team leader, you have an exponential impact on the state of your team.
 If you want a team reset, announce your intention to the team.
-Take ownership for your role in allowing, or not adequately dealing with, the dysfunction.
+Take ownership of your role in allowing or not adequately dealing with the dysfunction.
+Involve many team members in the process to ensure diverse perspectives and buy-in.
 Create a compelling view of a better work life with a stronger team.
 Demonstrate commitment by setting up time and resources to develop the team.
 Loyalist Teams are built over time and with great intention.

 Toxic teams have learned bad habits.
-Without focused effort to transform this destructive behavior into new, more productive practices, the lingering resentment and negative patterns will reemerge, even with good intention.
-Work with your team to identify 5 – 7 new norms of behavior.
-If you have a Saboteur team, you might want to start with the basics such as:
+Without a focused effort to transform this destructive behavior into new, more productive practices, the lingering resentment and negative patterns will reemerge, even with good intentions.
+Work with your team to identify 5 to 7 new norms of behavior.
+If you have a Saboteur Team, you might want to start with the basics, such as:

 We will:

 The New Year is the perfect time to reset your team.
-Once you start, you are likely to see improvements immediately.
-Be intentional in your efforts – and persistent – and you’ll reap the rewards.
+Once you start, you’re likely to see improvements immediately.
+Be intentional in your efforts — and persistent — and you’ll reap the rewards.

-Audrey Epstein is a partner at The Trispective Group and the co-author with Linda Adams, Abby Curnow-Chavez and Rebecca Teasdale of The Loyalist Team: How Trust, Candor, and Authenticity Create Great Organizations.
-For more information, or to take a free team snapshot assessment, please visit, www.trispectivegroup.com.
+Audrey Epstein is a partner at The Trispective Group and the co-author with Linda Adams, Abby Curnow-Chavez, and Rebecca Teasdale of The Loyalist Team: How Trust, Candor, and Authenticity Create Great Organizations.

 Related Articles